 UK Smuggling.
 Is it still a real crime?

-Smuggling has always conjured up visions of a down trodden individual who out smarts authorities with daring deeds for the good of himself, friends and family.
+Smuggling conjures up visions of a down trodden individual who out smarts the authorities with daring deeds for the good of others.
+But that’s not the truth.

 The British are sympathetic usually to petty smuggling.
 Extra duty free cigarettes through airport customs is seen as a “perk”, a right.
 A challenge even.